 Banner: Students in CSU K-12 programs working, hiking, with animals and making friends

-Summer 2024 program and registration information will continue to be updated throughout Spring 2024, so please check back periodically.
+Program and registration information will continue to be updated throughout Spring 2024.
 Registration deadlines for most camps vary from January through May.
-CSU Youth Sport Camp’s Virtual Summer Camps resource has no-cost health and fitness activities for children and families to stay entertained at home.

 Please contact the department or organization offering the program for questions about joining email listservs, registration, cost, housing, transportation, and more.